-The day-to-day activities of Calpe's Internal Audit function are outsourced to Mazars LLP in the UK.
-Mazars reports to Calpe's Risk & Audit Committee and TransRe's Director of Internal Audit.
-Rolling three-year audit plans are submitted to Calpe's Risk & Audit Committee for approval.
-Internal audit reports are distributed to Calpe's Board and Risk & Audit Committee and to TRH's Audit Committee.
-Outstanding internal audit actions are tracked and progress reported at Risk & Audit Committee meetings.
+The Internal Audit function is supervised by the Risk & Audit Committee, with ultimate oversight provided by Alleghany's Audit Committee.
+Rolling three-year audit plans are submitted annually to the Calpe Risk & Audit Committee and TRH Audit Committee for approval.
+Results of internal audits are distributed to Calpe's senior management, the Calpe Risk & Audit Committee and to TRH's Audit Committee.
+Outstanding internal audit actions are tracked and progress reported to the Calpe Risk & Audit Committee and TRH Audit Committee.